 Closest rail is Penshurst station, which is on the route from London Victoria to Tonbridge via East Croydon and Redhill (it’s about 30 minutes from East Croydon).
 The next closest is Hever station is on the London Bridge to Uckfield route via East Croydon.
 But neither station are close enough to the walk I’m afraid unless you want to turn it into an epic.
 Penshurst station is nowhere near Penshurst but is actually at Chiddingstone Causeway, which isn’t very near Chiddingstone.
 Confused?
 The best thing to do is take the train to Penshurst, Leigh (next station and a bigger village) or Hildenborough (first stop after Sevenoaks) and get a cab to Chiddingstone or Penshurst (you can pick the walk up there).
-One such cab firm is Hildenborough Taxis, another is Green Line.

 By bus: New Enterprise 232, Chiddingstone to Edenbridge connects Hever, Penshurst (and Penshurst station) and Chiddingstone but is infrequent.

 By car: the best way from south-east London is to drive via Keston, Biggin Hill, Brasted, Ide Hill then past Bough Beech reservoir (an excellent side excursion) to Chiddingstone.
 One hour’s drive from Peckham, Nunhead, East Dulwich, Herne Hill.